 - MAO inhibitors (the majority of MAO inhibitors should also not be used for two weeks before and at least five weeks after switching to Prozac)

 Experiencing side effects of your medication?
 Get the right consultation from health professionals.

 Can Prozac Give Withdrawals?

 When a person stops using the medicine, withdrawal symptoms could develop.
-These symptoms could emerge as a result of the quick changes in serotonin levels that occur after stopping antidepressants.
+These symptoms occur as a result of the quick change in serotonin levels that happen after stopping certain antidepressants.
 So, some people may have withdrawal symptoms after stopping Prozac.
 The onset, severity, and length of Fluoxetine/Prozac withdrawal symptoms can vary.

-When someone quits taking fluoxetine or another SSRI, they could experience the following withdrawal symptoms:
+When someone stops taking fluoxetine or another SSRI, they could experience the following withdrawal symptoms:

 - A sense of detachment

 - “Brain zaps,” or feelings of an electric jolt to the skull